Mo - Do: 9 - 16 Uhr

 2) Applicants with Bachelor's degrees from other study areas should have a performance record from the disciplines of Business Information Systems, Computer Science, Business Administration, Design, Psychology or Sociology.
 The scope of results from the two areas in the Bachelor's degree program should be at least 60 ECTS credits in total.
 Any distribution is possible here.
-In this case, the grade of the underlying Bachelor's degree also must have been completed with a value of 2.5 or better.
+In this case, the underlying Bachelor's degree also must have been completed with a value of 2.5 or better.

 3) Alternatively, a qualification equivalent to the Bachelor's degree can serve as the requirement for approval.
 The equivalence shall be determined by the study and examination board.

 The examination regulations relevant at the time shall apply.

 The lessons in the degree program are mostly held in English.
 Only few lectures can be heard in German.
 Therefore, sufficient skills in English must be documented by the applicants who have not acquired their study qualification in an exclusively English-speaking facility or who have English as their native language.
-The following evidence is accepted: TOEFL and IBT (at least 94 credits), IELTS (at least 6.5), Cambridge B2 First, Grade A only (180+ points) or certificates that document language skills of level B2 GeR (e.g. certificate of general university qualification).
+The following evidence is accepted: TOEFL iBT (at least 94 points), IELTS (score 6.5 or better), Cambridge B2 First, Grade B (173+ points), PTE Academic (at least 58 points) or certificates that document language skills of level B2 according to the CEFR (Common European Framework of Reference for Languages).

 Examination regulations/degree plan/module manuals/internship rules